Blog>Trade>Starting a Business>How to start a window cleaning business

 You won’t need expensive equipment to get started in this industry.
 In fact, you may even already own some of the essentials.

 So, what do you need to start a window cleaning business?
-As the bare minimum, your window cleaning business start-up kit should include:
+Well, your window cleaning business start-up kit should include:

 • Bucket